Loading...

 1990s

-Acquisition of Macro Electronics Corporation and NSI Corporation fuels the expansion into the architectural and theatrical lighting systems markets.
+Acquisition of Macro Electronics Corporation and NSI Corporation fueled the expansion into the architectural and theatrical lighting systems markets.

-Connected Home technologies expand, with residential networking and structured wiring bringing data to everyday living spaces.
+Connected Home technologies expanded as residential networking and structured wiring brought data into everyday living spaces.

-Leadership transition after Harold Leviton’s passing; Donald Hendler becomes CEO.
+Leadership transitioned after Harold Leviton’s passing; Donald Hendler became CEO.

 2009